Mean-field limit of Age and Leaky Memory dependent Hawkes processes: Introduction

-Both \cite{DemGal15} and \cite{Che17} assume that the point processes are `renewal' (in some loose sense), i.e. each process has a memory of its past that is restricted to the time elapsed since its last event.
-The fact that this `renewal' property helps the analytical analysis of mean-field interacting point processes has long been recognized in theoretical neuroscience and has led to a large body of work \cite{WilCow72, Ger95, Ger00, SchChi19}.
+The models considered in \cite{DemGal15, Qui16, Che17} all assume that the point processes are `renewal' (in some loose sense), i.e. each process has a memory of its past that is restricted to the time elapsed since its last event.
+The fact that, in the `renewal' case, the mean-field limit can by characterized by relatively simple deterministic equations has long been recognized in theoretical neuroscience and has led to a large body of work \cite{WilCow72, Ger95, Ger00, SchChi19}.
 In contrast, the case where point processes are not `renewal' is much less understood.
 In particular, even though some heuristic population density equations have been proposed for the `non-renewal' case \cite{MulBue07,ToyRad09,PakPer14}, their exactness in the mean-field limit has not been proved.
 The aim of this work is therefore to propose a general framework for relating interacting `non-renewal' point processes with PDEs, in the mean-field limit.

-This framework relies on the definition of an abstract interacting point process model - interacting Age and Leaky memory dependent Hawkes processes - which generalizes the interacting Age-dependent Hawkes processes model \cite{Che17,RaaDit20}.
-Below, we briefly review the theory of mean-field interacting Hawkes processes and present two motivating examples for the abstract model.
+This framework relies on the definition of an abstract interacting point process model, which generalizes Age-dependent Hawkes processes \cite{Che17,RaaDit20}.